 Vitamin C is a helper for many systems that are involved in running.

-- Iron absorption – Vitamin C enhances the absorption of iron, which is an important micronutrient for oxygen transport (More on iron for runners here).
+- Iron absorption – Vitamin C (found in many fruits) enhances the absorption of iron, which is an important micronutrient for oxygen transport (More on athletes and iron deficiency).
+This is one of many reasons why we recommend fruits for athletes!

 - Immunity – A study in ultrarunners found that Vitamin C supplementation enhanced resistance to post-race upper respiratory tract infections.
 Increasing vitamin C consumption or using a vitamin C supplement at the first sign of a cold may help reduce the duration and severity of the symptoms in some individuals, though the Vitamin doesn’t prevent illness.